 Each of us has different priorities in our personal and professional life.
 For some, it’s important to check all the tasks in the morning and see how many and when we can complete them.
 For others, it’s important to jump into the tasks straight away.

 Regardless of what your approach is, knowing how to prioritize your time will help immensely.

 Why is prioritization important?

-Different people have different approaches and we will discuss the two main ones.
+Surely, different people have different approaches, and we will discuss the two main ones.

 - Tackling the biggest task first